 FOREX-Euro flirts with parity as Russian gas link enters planned shutdown

-LONDON, July 11 (Reuters) - The euro held above parity versus the dollar on Monday as the biggest single pipeline carrying Russian gas to Germany entered annual maintenance, with flows expected to stop for 10 days.
+LONDON, July 11 (Reuters) - The euro tumbled towards parity versus the dollar on Monday as the biggest single pipeline carrying Russian gas to Germany entered annual maintenance, with flows expected to stop for 10 days.

 Investors are worried the shutdown might be extended due to the war in Ukraine, restricting European gas supply further and tipping the struggling eurozone economy into recession.

-On Monday, the single currency was trading down 0.8% at $1.0107 per dollar thanks to the greenback's broad gains as risk aversion gripped investors.
+Broux said the euro was only likely to rally once the European economic outlook improved and if the scope for aggressive U.S. rate hikes eased.

+Analysts at ING added that with energy supplies unlikely to improve and central bankers showing no signs of being distracted from tightening cycles, the worst case for the euro was that it heads towards $0.95 in July.

-The dollar climbed to a 24-year high versus the yen on Monday after Japan's ruling conservative coalition's strong election showing indicated no change to loose monetary policies.
+The dollar climbed to a 24-year high versus the yen after Japan's ruling conservative coalition's strong election showing indicated no change to loose monetary policies.

 The other main economic event this week is Chinese second-quarter GDP data on Friday, with investors watching for signs of how hard the economy was hit by COVID-19 lockdowns.